selamgit/segmentation_with_U-net/README.md

 ### Data augmentation

-Since the available dataset is small, an extensive amount of data augmentations has been applied to improve the performance of the network.
+Since the available dataset is small(only 30 images), an extensive amount of data augmentations has been applied to improve the performance of the network.

 The main goal of such augmentations is to prevent the network from memorizing